dasprabir/NMA_Projects_Emoticonn/README.md

 # NMA_Projects_Emoticonn
-This is our project on Analysing emotion processing in brain using fMRI with the help of effective and functional connectivity presented at Neuromatch Academy Summer School
+This is our project on Analysing emotion processing in brain using fMRI with the help of effective and functional connectivity presented at Neuromatch Academy Summer School 2022 ( Computational Neuroscience).

 # Abstract